JineeshaChintala/shark-python-flask/README.md

 The web app is made in such a way that people of all the age groups can elegantly use this web app.

 The application is made using Python's Flask, sql alchemy as well as the jinja templates.

-Currently, the project is hosted on the url: https://bhutkaryogesh.pythonanywhere.com/